TharukaDeshann/citrus/session001-fe/README.md

+# Session001 Frontend

+## Quick start

+1. Install dependencies
+2. Start the dev server

+The app runs with Create React App + Tailwind.
+A proxy to the backend can be set in `package.json` or via `REACT_APP_API_URL`.

+## New demo page: Tool Details

+- Path: `/tools/drill`
+- File: `src/pages/ToolDetails/index.tsx`
+- Shows a white card layout with:
+	- Tool image and specs
+	- Borrow history table
+	- Repair history table
+	- All data is mocked in the component

+To access:

+- Start the dev server then visit http://localhost:3000/tools/drill

 # Citrus65 React Template

 This template provides a modern React application with TypeScript, Redux Toolkit, Tailwind CSS, and a comprehensive component library.